 Can I cancel my power of attorney?

-If you are mentally capable of making a power of attorney, you can cancel or revoke it.
+If you’re mentally capable of making a power of attorney, you can cancel or revoke it.
+There’s no special form for this.
+You write what’s called a revocation that says:

 “I revoke my Power of Attorney for Property that is dated [month, day, year] effective immediately.”